Nocksoft/Local-Avatars-by-Nocksoft/readme.txt

 = 1.x.x =
 * Fixed a bug that caused global settings heading do not show
 * Fixed a bug that caused an error during uninstall
+* Added option for custom default avatars in global settings

 = 1.0.0 =
 * First release